Deterministic Interrelation Between Elastic Moduli in Critically Elastic Materials

 The angle of the ellipse divides critically elastic systems into two classes (as demonstrated in Fig.~\ref{fig:network_ellipse}).
-In the first class, identified with a $\left[+\frac{\pi}{4}\right]$ angle, elastic moduli change in a positively correlated fashion, i.e.\ the system is robust against removal of certain bonds (both bulk and shear moduli change very little), but very sensitive against the removal of others (both bulk and shear moduli are reduced dramatically).
+In the first class, identified with a $\left[+\frac{\pi}{4}\right]$ angle, elastic moduli change in a positively correlated fashion, i.e., the system is robust against removal of certain bonds (where both bulk and shear moduli change slightly), but very sensitive against the removal of others (where both bulk and shear moduli are reduced dramatically).
 The second class consists of those systems that produce a $\left[-\frac{\pi}{4}\right]$ angle ellipse.
-Here, changes in the bulk and shear modulus are negatively correlated: if removing a bonds changes the shear modulus drastically, it leaves the bulk modulus virtually unchanged and vice versa.
+Here, changes in the bulk and shear modulus are negatively correlated: if removing a bond changes the shear modulus drastically, it leaves the bulk modulus virtually unchanged and vice versa.
 These networks are suitable when one intends to change only one of the elastic moduli significantly.

-Since $\eta$ is a function of both the constraint pattern and states of self-stress, its value and therefore the class to which the network belongs is ultimately a function of structural details such as the location of nodes or particles and the contact network.
-We have studied networks created with different protocols (jamming or selective pruning of bonds from a Delaunay triangulation) and observe that regardless of the used protocol, resulting networks can have a positively or negatively correlated elastic response.
-As the moduli are determined by global deformation energies (Eq.~\ref{eq:energy}), these phenomena also persist independent of variations in particle sizes, spring constants, or boundary conditions.